 Using the Self-Employed Tax Deduction Calculator is straightforward.
 Here’s a step-by-step guide:

 - Tips: Double-check your entries for accuracy.
-Common mistakes include entering gross income instead of net or missing deductible expenses.
+Enter your gross income before expenses and let the calculator subtract expenses itself – pre-netting your income would double-count them.
 Remember, rounding can affect your results slightly, so aim for precision in your inputs.

 Backend Formula for the Self-Employed Tax Deduction Calculator